PeterSiew/SiewEA2023_physical/README.md

 # SiewEA2023_physical

-This codees are to generate figures for Siew et al. 2023: Physical links from atmospheric circulation patterns to Barents-Kara sea ice variability from synoptic to seasonal timescales in the cold season in the Journal of Climate
+These codees are to generate figures for Siew et al. 2023: Physical links from atmospheric circulation patterns to Barents-Kara sea ice variability from synoptic to seasonal timescales in the cold season in the Journal of Climate